Turner Ranches FAQ

 How many bison are in Turner’s herd?

-The Turner bison herd across 15 ranches is approximately 51,000 bison, which is the largest private herd in the world.
+The Turner bison herd across 15 ranches is comprised of approximately 51,000 bison, which is the largest private herd in the world.

 Where can I find more information about the bison industry and bison meat?